-All components of the 2022B Turnpike Project have previously received legislative approval pursuant to Section 338.2275(1), Florida Statutes, and have been partially financed through the prior issuance of various Series of Bonds.
-Additionally, the 2022B Turnpike Project was approved in the Fiscal Year 2022 General Appropriations Act.
-In addition to the 2022B Turnpike Project, a portion of the proceeds of the 2022B Bonds may also be used to finance all or a portion of any other Turnpike Projects provided that such work program has received legislative approval in accordance with Section 338.2275(1), Florida Statutes, and that the Department has determined that such Turnpike Projects are economically feasible, as required by Section 338.2275(3), Florida Statutes.
+All components of the 2022C Turnpike Project have received approval from the State Legislature pursuant to Section 338.2275(1), Florida Statutes, and a portion of the 2022C Turnpike Project has been partially financed through the prior issuance of various Series of Bonds.
+Additionally, the 2022C Turnpike Project was approved in the Fiscal Year 2023 General Appropriations Act.

+In addition to the 2022C Turnpike Project, a portion of the proceeds of the 2022C Bonds may also be used to finance all or a portion of any other Turnpike Projects provided that such work program has received legislative approval in accordance with Section 338.2275(1), Florida Statutes, and that the Department has determined that such Turnpike Projects are economically feasible, as required by Section 338.2275(3), Florida Statutes.

-Permits, Design and Construction Status - All components of the 2022B Turnpike Project are through the planning and project development and environmental study phases.
-All required permits have been received; design and preliminary engineering work are substantially complete; and all components of the 2022B Turnpike Project have moved to the construction phase.
-The Department anticipates that components of the 2022B Turnpike Project will be completed and open to traffic between spring 2022 and fall 2026, as set forth in the table below.
+Permits, Design and Construction Status - All components of the 2022C Turnpike Project are through the planning and project development and environmental study phases.
+All required permits have been received; design and preliminary engineering work are substantially complete for Segment 2 of the First Coast Expressway, Suncoast Parkway II, and the Central Polk Parkway; and Segment 3 of the First Coast Expressway is in procurement.
+Construction of Segment 2 of the First Coast Expressway began in 2019 and the Department anticipates that construction on the Suncoast Parkway II and the Central Polk Parkway will begin in the fall and winter of 2023, respectively.
+The Department anticipates that the 2022C Turnpike Project will be completed and open to traffic between summer 2026 and fall 2032.